newwayland/blog/content/post/in-reality-uk-borrowing-costs-have-gone-down/index.md

 ---
 title: "In Reality, UK Borrowing Costs Have Gone Down"
-date: 2026-02-16T10:50:43Z
+date: 2026-02-16T11:39:59+00:00
-draft: true
+summary: "A 'bond crisis' is upon us, apparently.
+Break the usual framing and the opposite emerges: borrowing costs have fallen, and the 'crisis' is seen for what it is - manufactured panic serving particular interests."
+tags:
+  - bonds
+  - borrowing
+  - fiscal-policy
+  - interest-rates
+  - mmt
+  - uk
+  - uk-politics
 ---
 For the past fortnight, sections of the British press have staged a familiar drama.
-The script runs as follows: a government in disarray, aides departing, leadership under strain, and, inevitably, a verdict from “The Bond Market”.
-Gilt yields "surged", readers were told.
+The script runs as follows: a government in disarray, aides departing, leadership under strain, and, inevitably, a verdict from the “Bond Market”.
+Gilt yields "surged", readers were told, then "reversed".
 The Telegraph suggested Starmer might [sacrifice his Chancellor to avert a “bond crisis”][3].
-CNBC identified a ["'Damocles sword' over Britain's bond market"][4].
-[Reuters][8], [The Guardian][6], [Bloomberg][7], [MorningStar][9], and the [Financial Times][5]
-traced a direct line from Westminster speculation to national peril, warning that markets were losing faith in British governance.
+CNBC identified a ["Damocles sword over Britain's bond market"][4].
+[Reuters][8], [The Guardian][6], [Bloomberg][7], [MorningStar][9], and the [Financial Times][5] traced a direct line from Westminster speculation to national peril, warning that markets were losing faith in British governance.

 This performance is not new.
 The beneficiaries are well known.

 The staging is meticulous.
-Attention is drawn to the 10-year gilt and the 30-year—the longer maturities where uncertainty weighs heaviest and duration risk is most pronounced.
+Attention is drawn to the 10-year gilt and the 30-year—the longer maturities where uncertainty weighs heaviest and duration risk is most acute.
 The upward movement is highlighted, spikes are pointed out, and alarm invited.
 This is the "Truss Trauma"
 reflex: a conditioned response that seeks to constrain every British politician.
 Deviate from fiscal rectitude, suggest any significant change